mecha-rm/GED-EXM02-PJT/README.md

-# GED-EXM02-PJT
+# INFR3110 - F2020 - Final Exaam

-The repository for the second exam for game engines.
+Project Template for your Final Test for INFR3110 @ Ontario Tech University